scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/safe-shutdown.rst

 **Before you begin**

-* Confirm no applications are running that are using the cluster as backend storage.
+Confirm no applications are running that are using the cluster as backend storage.
-* (Only for versions prior to Scylla Open Source 4.3 and Scylla Enterprise 2021.1) Confirm that you know which nodes are the seed nodes.
-Seed nodes are specified in the ``scylla.yaml`` file.

 **Procedure**